futzu/SCTE35_threefive/README.md

+>  I used to love `pypy3`, but for a long running process, it `really sucks`.
+I just spent a month learning that lesson.

 ### threefive is the most advanced SCTE35 parser / decoder / encoder lib available.
 Maybe.

 > Q. How many lines of code doe it take to parse SCTE35 from Mpegts?